alexarje/sensing/book/intro.md

 - **Music Psychology**: The study of how humans perceive and respond to music
 - **Music Technology**: The study of tools and machines for music creation, experience and understanding

+(lookout-for-tutorial-actions)=

+> Throughout the tutorial, whenever you're supposed to _do_ something you will see a

 ## Tools